Department of the Visual Arts

 - Jessica Stockholder

 Our students work in sculpture, photography, painting, installation, performance, video and new media.
-Students are admitted to the program based on the quality of the portfolio and the level of interest and capacity in engaging this interdisciplinary program within a university environment.
-The faculty focus on working with students to develop their own work and enabling them to leave the University with the tools to support a lifetime of art making.
+Students are admitted to the program based on the quality of the portfolio and the level of interest and capacity in engaging in this interdisciplinary program within a university environment.
+The faculty focus on working with students to develop their own work and enable them to leave the University with the tools to support a lifetime of art making.
 As part of this process, the department encourages students to explore not only the artistic issues pertinent to their work, but also the theoretical, social and historical issues that intersect and bracket it.

 The MFA is a two-year program (six quarters), comprised of 18 courses.
 Many of these course credits are earned through the development of individual work in conversation with the faculty.

 First and second year students work together to articulate their work and to sharpen their skills of critical thinking and writing.
 Students come to the program with diverse intellectual, cultural and artistic backgrounds and different art making practices.
-We all work together to articulate a common language with which to discuss and make art in this critical and supportive community.
+They work together to articulate a common language with which to discuss and make art in this critical and supportive community.

-As part of the MFA program, DoVA hosts a lively visiting artist program under the auspices of the Open Practice Committee (OPC).
-In addition the University of Chicago provides an enormously rich intellectual environment full of engaging lectures and workshops in all areas of study.
-Our students are often interested in events hosted by the Center for Gender Studies, the Center for the Study of Race, Politics, and Culture, the Mass Culture Studies Workshop, the Department of Cinema and Media Studies, and the Department of Art History.
-The university also offers workshops that focus on professional and pedagogical issues to assist students in preparing for a career in the arts.
-Please see our website for more information.
+In addition, the University of Chicago provides an enormously rich intellectual environment full of engaging lectures and workshops in all areas of study.
+Our students are often interested in events hosted by the Center for Gender Studies, the Center for the Study of Race, Politics, and Culture, the Mass Culture Workshop, the Department of Cinema and Media Studies, and the Department of Art History.

 Curriculum